Skip to content

 include:_spf.salesforce.com include:servers.mcsv.net include:spf.protection.outlook.com -all

-At first glance, six includes — you might think six resolutions.
+At first glance, six includes — six resolutions, seemingly.
 Reality is heavier, because each include unfolds:

 • include:_spf.google.com → 1, but it itself contains several includes (_netblocks, _netblocks2, _netblocks3) → ~4 total.